-• Year 1: 'Setting the Foundations'
+Year 1: 'Setting the Foundations'

 In Year 1 of the program, students gain introductory foundational knowledge in the social and behavioural sciences, psychology, social policy, political science, sociology and social welfare.
-They also undertake an interdisciplinary health course with all the other programs within the Faculty of Health and Behavioural Sciences.
+They also undertake an interdisciplinary health course with all the other programs within the Faculty of Health, Medicine and Behavioural Sciences.
 A specific social work course in Year 1 introduces students to social work as a profession and the contexts in which it is practiced.
-Students gain exposure to real world practice through undertaking observation visits to social work agencies, although this was unable to occur over 2020 and 2021 due to COVID-19 restrictions.
 Throughout the first year, students become research aware, and research orientated.
 They also choose and undertake an elective in the first year of their program.

-• Year 2: Core Social Work Knowledge, Values and Skills
+Year 2: Core Social Work Knowledge, Values and Skills

 Students undertake core studies in social work, including knowledge, values and skills in working with individuals, groups, communities and families, as well as advocacy.
 In Year 2, students engage in a range of simulated learning and assessment activities in direct practice skills labs.
-They develop important knowledge and understandings in working with Aboriginal and Torres Strait Islander Peoples and learn to apply acquired knowledge in areas such as community development, social policy development (and practice) and social work and the law.
+They develop important knowledge and understandings in working with Aboriginal and Torres Strait Islander Peoples and learn to apply knowledge in areas such as community development, social policy development (and practice) and social work and the law.
 Students also have the opportunity to attain core knowledge and skills in two of the foundation areas of social work practice (Child, Youth and Family; and Health and Ageing).
 They understand the significance of research for social work practice and become confident and 'informed' users of research.
 For example, they are able to use an evidence-based approach for the purposes of advocacy.